SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 How to Make a Computer Operating System
 =======================================

 **Caution**: This repository is a remake of my old course.
-It was written several years ago [as one of my first projects when I was in High School](https://github.com/SamyPesse/devos) so it's normal if some parts of the code look like "crap".
+It was written several years ago [as one of my first projects when I was in High School](https://github.com/SamyPesse/devos), I'm still refactoring some parts.
 The original course was in French and I'm not an English native.
 I'm going to continue and improve this course in my free-time.

 **Source Code**: All the system source code will be stored in the `src` directory.
 Each step will contain links to the different related files.